 I have love-hate with natural dishwasher tabs because most of them don't work!
 That's not the case with these.
 They are tough on grease and biodegradable.
-In fact, they're made in a water-soluble pouch.
+In fact, they're made in a water-soluble pouch, made of PVA.
 The tabs are free of fragrance, dye, phosphates, and chlorine, and they come in 100% recycled packaging.

 The Unscented Co.'s sustainable soap keeps your dishes and our waterways clean.
 It's also gentle on your hands, which is an added benefit for me because, well, my hands are so dry they're like prunes!
 Like all of their products, the bulk dishwasher tabs and the zero waste soap refills are both great for saving money and reducing plastic in the home.

 All of The Unscented Co's refill options keep thousands of plastic bottles from ending up in landfills.
 Plus, their products are animal-friendly, vegan, and cruelty-free.